 - Respond to changes quickly.
 Checking your credit score regularly informs you of changes to your credit score much sooner.
 If your credit score falls, you can use the information in your credit report to figure out what might have caused the change.
 Then, you can take steps to recover the credit score points you lost.

 - Know when you might qualify for better credit card offers.
 As your credit score improves, you have a better chance of being approved for credit cards with better interest rates, rewards, or other perks.
 Or, you can use a strong credit score (and better credit card offers) as a bargaining chip to request that your current credit card issuers lower your interest rates.
 If your credit card issuer won’t agree to lower your rate, consider applying for a 0-percent balance transfer credit card—a better credit score will improve your chances of qualifying.

 Where to Check Your Credit Score

-There are a number of ways you can check your credit score for free.
+There are many ways you can check your credit score for free.
 If you want to monitor your credit score regularly, using a free service is the best way.

-Your bank may offer a credit monitoring service that provides free updates to one of your credit scores.
+One you can try is annualcreditreport.com.
+Your bank also may offer a credit monitoring service that provides free updates to one of your credit scores.
 Check with your bank or credit card issuer to find out what services are available.
 Or, if your credit card issuer is part of the new FICO Open Access program, you’ll receive a free copy of your FICO score with each statement along with the major factors affecting your score.
-Credit cards with free FICO scores include: Discover, Chase, Bank of America, Barclaycard, Commerce Bank, American Express, First Bankcard, and the Walmart credit card.
+Credit cards with free FICO scores include Discover, Chase, Bank of America, Barclaycard, Commerce Bank, American Express, First Bankcard, and the Walmart credit card.